alpinejs/alpine/packages/docs/src/en/upgrade-guide.md

 <a name="need-to-call-alpine-start"></a>
 ### Need to call Alpine.start() after import

-If you were importing Alpine V2 from NPM, you will now need to manually call `Alpine.start()` for V3.
+If you were importing Alpine V2 from a package manager, you will now need to manually call `Alpine.start()` for V3.
 This doesn't affect you if you use Alpine's build file or CDN from a `<template>` tag.

 ```js
 // 🚫 Before